History of artificial intelligence: Artificial general intelligence research

-Large language models, AI boom (2017–present)
+Large language models, AI boom (2017–2026)

 In 2024, AI patents in China and the US numbered more than three-fourths of AI patents worldwide.
 Though China had more AI patents, the US had 35% more patents per AI patent-applicant company than China.

 The number of Google searches for the term "AI" accelerated in 2022.

 The AI boom started with the initial development of key architectures and algorithms such as the transformer architecture in 2017, leading to the scaling and development of large language models exhibiting human-like traits of knowledge, attention, and creativity.
-The new AI era began in 2020, with the public release of scaled large language models (LLMs) such as ChatGPT.
+The new AI era began in 2020, with the public release of a scaled large language model (LLM) GPT-3, the predecessor of ChatGPT.

 Transformer architecture and large language models

+A standard transformer architecture, showing on the left an encoder, and on the right a decoder.

-In 2017, the transformer architecture was proposed by Google researchers in a paper titled "Attention Is All You Need".
-It exploits a self-attention mechanism and became widely used in large language models.
+In 2017, researchers at Google Brain introduced the Transformer architecture in a paper titled "Attention Is All You Need".
+It's based on self-attention, which later became the basis of many large language models.
 Large language models, based on the transformer, were further developed by other companies: OpenAI released GPT-3 in 2020, then DeepMind released Gato in 2022.
 These are foundation models: they are trained on vast quantities of unlabeled data and can be adapted to a wide range of downstream tasks.
 These models can discuss a huge number of topics and display general knowledge, which has raised questions around whether or not they are examples of artificial general intelligence.

-Bill Gates was skeptical of the new technology and the hype that surrounded AGI.
-However, Altman presented him with a live demo of ChatGPT-4 passing an advanced biology test.
-Gates was convinced.
 In 2023, Microsoft Research tested the model with a large variety of tasks, and concluded that "it could reasonably be viewed as an early (yet still incomplete) version of an artificial general intelligence (AGI) system".

 In 2024, OpenAI o3, a type of advanced reasoning model developed by OpenAI, was announced.
 On the Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI) benchmark developed by François Chollet in 2019, the model achieved an unofficial score of 87.5% on the semi-private test, surpassing the typical human score of 84%.
 The benchmark is supposed to be a necessary, but not sufficient, test for AGI.
 Speaking of the benchmark, Chollet has said, "You'll know AGI is here when the exercise of creating tasks that are easy for regular humans but hard for AI becomes simply impossible."